litozz/Dual-boot-on-XPS-9560/README.md

-# Tutorial about how to install Linux distro (LD) dual boot on Dell XPS 9560
+# Tutorial about how to install Linux distro (LD) alongside Windows with dual boot on Dell XPS 9560

 ## 1. Configure first BIOS/UEFI options